walidmedani/walidmedani/README.md

 Hello, I'm Walid.
-Former UX designer and researcher, now a data Analyst with expertise in  analysis and reporting, query optimization, database design, and data modelling.
+Former UX designer and researcher, now a data analyst with expertise in analysis and reporting, query optimization, database design, and data modelling.

 Querying data using and perform ad-hoc data analysis using SQL.
 Developing dashboards on Power BI.